Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 6 months

-EnforcementWyoming State Police, Local Law Enforcement
+EnforcementWyoming State Police / Local Law Enforcement

-Landing drone on private property without permission (SF 34)
+Landing drone on private property without consent

 ClassificationClass B Misdemeanor